ingo/ingo.github.io/_recipes/chana_masala.md

 ---
-title: Chana Masala
-original_title: Chana Masala
+author: Atul Kochhar
 category: Entrees
 description: A beautifully balanced Indian dish with a wonderful blend of spices.
   The color due to the tea, paprika and turmeric is beautiful as well.
 The fresh coriander on top at the end is a nice touch.
+favorite: "\u2713"
-image: placeholder.jpg
+image: chana_masala.jpg
+original_title: Chana Masala
 size: 4 servings
+source: http://www.timesonline.co.uk/tol/life_and_style/food_and_drink/recipes/recipeexchange/article6294659.ece
+spicy: "\u2713"
 time: 2 hours 30 minutes
-author: Atul Kochhar
-source: http://www.timesonline.co.uk/tol/life_and_style/food_and_drink/recipes/recipeexchange/article6294659.ece
-spicy: ✓
-favorite: ✓
+title: Chana Masala
 ---
 This recipe is a wonderful blend of Indian spices, creating a beautifully balanced dish.
 The color due to the tea, paprika and turmeric is beautiful as well.
 The fresh coriander on top at the end is a nice touch.

 ### Ingredients